zdharma-continuum/Zsh-100-Commits-Club/README.md

 * [jhipster](https://github.com/jhipster/jhipster-oh-my-zsh-plugin) : :hourglass_flowing_sand: - Adds commands for [jHipster](https://www.jhipster.tech/).
 * [k](https://github.com/supercrabtree/k) :1st_place_medal: :briefcase: - Directory listings for ZSH with `git` status decorations.
 * [kube-ps1](https://github.com/jonmosco/kube-ps1) :1st_place_medal: :hourglass_flowing_sand: - ZSH plugin for `kubectl` that adds current context and namespace.
-* [kubernetes](https://github.com/Dbz/zsh-kubernetes) : :hourglass: - Add [kubernetes](https://kubernetes.io) helper functions and aliases.
+* [kubernetes](https://github.com/Dbz/zsh-kubernetes) : - Add [kubernetes](https://kubernetes.io) helper functions and aliases.
 * [morpho](https://github.com/psprint/zsh-morpho) : - Terminal screen savers written in pure ZSH, and also screen saver framework.
 * [navigation-tools](https://github.com/psprint/zsh-navigation-tools) :1st_place_medal: :hourglass_flowing_sand: - Adds `htop`-like `kill`, directory bookmarks browser, multi-word incremental history searcher and more.
 * [nix-shell](https://github.com/chisui/zsh-nix-shell) : :hourglass_flowing_sand: - Plugin that lets you use ZSH as the default shell in a `nix-shell` environment.
-* [notify](https://github.com/marzocchi/zsh-notify) : :running_man: :hourglass_flowing_sand: - A plugin for ZSH (on macOS and Linux) that posts desktop notifications when a command terminates with a non-zero exit status or when it took more than 30 seconds to complete, if the terminal application is in the background (or the command's terminal tab is inactive).
+* [notify](https://github.com/marzocchi/zsh-notify) : :hourglass_flowing_sand: - A plugin for ZSH (on macOS and Linux) that posts desktop notifications when a command terminates with a non-zero exit status or when it took more than 30 seconds to complete, if the terminal application is in the background (or the command's terminal tab is inactive).
 * [nvm](https://github.com/lukechilds/zsh-nvm) :1st_place_medal: :hourglass_flowing_sand: :briefcase: - ZSH plugin for installing, updating and loading `nvm`.
 * [open-pr](https://github.com/caarlos0/zsh-open-pr) : - A ZSH plugin to open pull requests from command line.
 * [opp](https://github.com/hchbaw/opp.zsh) : - Vim's text-objects-ish for ZSH.
 * [pentest](https://github.com/jhwohlgemuth/oh-my-zsh-pentest-plugin) : :running_man: :hourglass_flowing_sand: - Aliases and functions for the lazy penetration tester.
-* [pr-git](https://github.com/zpm-zsh/pr-git) : :alarm_clock: :running_man: - Creates a global variable with `git` status information that can be displayed in prompts.
+* [pr-git](https://github.com/zpm-zsh/pr-git) : :running_man: :hourglass_flowing_sand: - Creates a global variable with `git` status information that can be displayed in prompts.
 * [profile-secrets](https://github.com/gmatheu/shell-plugins) : :hourglass: - Securely keep sensitive variables (api tokens, passwords, etc) as part of your terminal init files.
 Uses gpg to encrypt/decrypt the file with your secrets.
 * [syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) :1st_place_medal: :alarm_clock: :running_man: - Add syntax highlighting to your ZSH.
 Make sure you load this _before_ zsh-users/zsh-history-substring-search or they will both break.
 * [sysadmin-util](https://github.com/skx/sysadmin-util) :1st_place_medal: :hourglass_flowing_sand: - Steve Kemp's collection of tool scripts for sysadmins.